VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 In context of the above case:

-1. Name the organisation that regulates the working of stock exchanges in India.
+that regulates the working of stock exchanges in India.

-2. State any three functions performed by stock exchanges.
+functions performed by stock exchanges.

-3. Give any two advantages of screen-based trading.
+advantages of screen-based trading.

 Answer: